Ad Achkar

 Ad Achkar (born August 17, 1988, in rural Beirut, Lebanon) is a Lebanese fine-art photographer and artist.
 In 2010, Achkar gained a Bachelor of Arts in photography, and achieved the highest ranking in the history of Université Saint-Esprit de Kaslik– USEK, Lebanon for his senior project God Bless Our Home.
 In 2015, Achkar moved to Berlin where he completed a Masters of Arts and Design in Media Spaces in 2017 at the University of Applied Sciences Europe– UE, Germany.

-Following an open call in April 2011 for a competition of young Arabic photographers, Achkar joined the competition together with 150 other emerging photographers.
+Following an open call in April 2011 for a competition of young Arab photographers, Achkar joined the competition together with 150 other emerging photographers.

 Fifteen photographers were chosen to be part of an exhibition in Dubai.
 The Dubai jury ranked Ad Achkar first place in late 2011.